dshanske/syndication-links/readme.txt

 Tags: syndication, indieweb, indiewebcamp, POSSE Requires at least: 4.1
 Tested up to: 4.1
-Stable tag: 0.6.0
+Stable tag: 1.0.0
 License: GPLv2 or later

-Simple way to link to copies of your post elsewhere.
+Simple way to link to copies of your post or presence elsewhere.

 == Description ==